 Short on Time?
 Here Are My Key Findings

-- Suitable for unblocking geo-restricted websites.
-While Ultrasurf struggles with streaming (especially Netflix, Hulu, HBO Max, and Amazon Prime Video) due to slow speeds, it performs surprisingly well with Disney+.
+- Suitable for accessing certain websites.
+Ultrasurf is designed for circumventing website blocks.
+However, it can inadvertently cause issues with your usual streaming sites.
+Despite being in the US, the VPN gave me problems when I tried to use Netflix, Hulu, HBO Max, and Amazon Prime Video, mainly due to slow speeds.
+However, it worked okay with Disney+.
 Check out the streaming section below for more information.

 - One server location.
 Ultrasurf offers an unknown number of servers only in one country — the US.
 Furthermore, users also get no control over the IP addresses, although my tests have shown that the IP addresses vary over long intervals.
 Take a look at Ultrasurf’s server network here.